 Students should consult with the chemistry department chair for specific course and sequence advising for this agreement.

-Students who express interest in the dual degree program will be accepted into the UW-Madison or University of Minnesota portion of the program (for chemical engineering studies), and/or into the UW-Milwaukee, UW-Platteville, UW-Stout, or Winona State University portion of the program (for other engineering studies).
+Students who express interest in the dual degree program may be accepted into the UW-Madison or the University of Minnesota Duluth portion of the program (for chemical engineering studies), and/or into the UW-Milwaukee, UW-Platteville, UW-Stout, or Winona State University portion of the program (for other engineering studies).
 Selection for entrance into an engineering program will be based on their GPA in all course work; their GPA in the chemistry, computer science, mathematics and physics course work required by the program; and the positive recommendation of the UW-La Crosse chemistry department chair (or designee).
 The dual degree engineering agreement with UW-Madison has additional requirements for eligibility, including Wisconsin resident status and that students must have enrolled in UW-La Crosse from high school (rather than transferring to UWL).

 In order to receive the B.S. degree (chemistry major) from UW-La Crosse, students also must complete the remaining 32 credits (to total a minimum of 120 credits) in engineering at UW-Madison and transfer these credits to UW-La Crosse.
 For the typical student, the remaining 35 credits must include at least 15 credits at the 300 level or above and at least 13 credits from the engineering college or institute.
 This transfer of credits and awarding of the B.S. degree by UW-La Crosse can take place as soon as the student earns the necessary credits.

 All students must complete the general education, college core, major/minor, and university degree requirements in order to qualify for a degree.
 The easiest way to track all of these requirements is to refer to the Advisement Report (AR) found in the Student Information System (WINGS) Student Center.
 All enrolled students have access to the AR.